 Season the chips with flour and salt & pepper.
 You may not need the quantities I have mentioned, these are just for guidance.

 You can I add herbs or a chopped chilli if you want a kick.
 Chinese Five Spice is a wonderful way to boost the flavour of these airfryer chips with minimal effort.

 Cook the airfryer chips for 12 minutes at 160C.

 Then turn the airfryer up to 200C for a further 10 minutes.
-Keep an eye on them, at least twice, during this time as depending on the size of your chips they may need as little as 5 minutes.
+Keep an eye on them, and shake up, at least twice, during this time as depending on the size of your chips they may need as little as 5 minutes.
 This is the ideal method to make airfryer chips that are crisp on the outside but fluffy inside.